 Through partnerships between U.S. organizations and overseas institutions, USAID has aided in the

 development of more than 300 innovative schools, libraries, and medical centers globally to cultivate

 civil society and advance public diplomacy.
 Some of these partnerships also enable USAID to provide

 schools, hospitals, clinics, and other facilities around the world with federal surplus property to

 By leveraging the unique capabilities of USAID and the Peace Corps, shared expertise and resources

 address community priorities and strengthen local capacity around the world.

-Executive Director; Local, Faith, and Transformative Partnerships Hub
+Acting Director; Local, Faith, and Transformative Partnerships Hub

 Paul Burford is the Acting Director of the Local, Faith, and Transformative Partnerships Hub which includes the Locally Led Development Initiatives, the New Partnerships Initiative, the Center for Faith-Based and Neighborhood Partnerships, the Cooperative Development Program and American Schools and Hospitals Abroad.
 Paul is a graduate of Longwood University in Virginia where he received a bachelor's degree in business administration with a concentration in economics.
 After a couple years in sales, Paul moved from his hometown of Virginia Beach and joined USAID in 2009 as a Contract and Agreement Specialist in the Management Bureau’s Office of Acquisition and Assistance (M/OAA).
 In M/OAA he managed the Latin American and Caribbean portfolio and eventually the Global Health Supply Chain program.
 He also served as Branch Chief in M/OAA managing a large portfolio for the Bureau for Food Security.
 Paul also served as Project Manager for the Effective Partnering and Procurement Reform effort.
 He started his role in DDI/LFT as Deputy Director in October 2020 and also serves on the Localization leadership team at the agency.